All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • CJC-1295 with DAC: 1 to 2 mg subcutaneously once or twice per week.
 Due to its extended half-life, timing relative to bedtime matters less, as the peptide provides sustained GHRH stimulation.

-• Combined with ipamorelin: Evening administration of both peptides together is a widely used clinical approach for sleep and GH optimization.
+• Combined with ipamorelin: Evening administration of both peptides together is a widely used clinical approach for sleep and GH improvement.

-• Avoid eating for 2 to 3 hours before your injection, as elevated blood sugar and insulin can blunt the GH response.
+• Avoid eating for 2 to 3 hours before your injection, as improved blood sugar and insulin can blunt the GH response.

 • Maintain consistent injection timing to support circadian rhythm alignment.